sally20921/SinForkGAN-pytorch/README.md

 The paper was submitted for 2021 ACML.
 For more information about the course, please refer to our [instructor](https://github.com/yunjey)'s github page.

-Full running code will be provided after acceptance.
-Sorry if the code is messy and unorganized.
-It will be reorganized very soon :)

 - [Project Page](https://sites.google.com/snu.ac.kr/sinforkgan/overview)
 - [Paper](https://sally20921.github.io/doc/sinforkgan.pdf)